Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Contract Management

-For any contract exceeding £30,000 in value, the increase in notices publication and transparency requirements means that most of your third-party expenditure will require an active approach to the management of their delivery.
+For any contract exceeding its threshold value, the increase in notices publication and transparency requirements means that third-party above-threshold contracts will require an active approach to the management of their delivery.
 This will place additional burdens on your budget holders / those for whom the contracts have been put in place and those colleagues will need to be afforded the time and expertise to actively manage the requirements.

 This links to achieving Value for Money.
 It is recognised that active contract management can contribute c.10% in savings either in-life or in feeding into the next iteration of your contract requirements, so investing in contract management can pay dividends.